tokws4425-art/energy-consumption-analysis/README.md

 # Energy Consumption Analysis

 ## Description
-This project analyzes electricity consumption data using Python.
+This project was created to explore electricity consumption patterns and improve understanding of energy usage trends through data analysis and visualization.

 ## Features
 - Identifies peak consumption periods